renukakene/paras/README.md

 # 🛒 Paras Stationery Website

-This is a fully functional **stationery website project** developed as part of a college assignment.
+This is **stationery website project** developed as part of a college academic work.
 It allows customers to browse stationery items, add them to a cart, and place orders.
 The admin can manage the product listings and view orders.

 ---